-Our Board of Directors adopted, and our shareholders approved, our 1998 Stock Option and Incentive Plan, as amended, which we refer to as the Equity Incentive Plan, pursuant to which up to 70,550,000 of our ordinary shares may be issued.
+Our Board of Directors adopted, and our shareholders approved, our 1998 Stock Option and Incentive Plan, as amended, which we refer to as the Equity Incentive Plan, pursuant to which up to 73,550,000 of our ordinary shares may be issued.

 The Equity Incentive Plan provides for the grant of restricted shares, stock options and other stock-based awards to our directors, officers, employees and consultants.
 The purpose of the Equity Incentive Plan is to enable us to attract and retain qualified personnel and to motivate such persons by providing them with an equity participation in Amdocs.
-As of September 30, 2022, of the 70,550,000 ordinary shares available for issuance under the Equity Incentive Plan, 62,807,409 ordinary shares had been issued as a result of option exercises and restricted share issuances.
-As of September 30, 2022, 4,857,147 ordinary shares remained available for future grants, subject to a sublimit applicable to the award of restricted shares or awards denominated in stock units.
-As of November 30, 2022, there were outstanding options to purchase an aggregate of 2,310,540 ordinary shares at exercise prices ranging from \$35.69 to \$72.19 per share and 433,502 shares are subject to outstanding restricted stock units.
+As of September 30, 2024, of the 73,550,000 ordinary shares available for issuance under the Equity Incentive Plan, 66,343,969 ordinary shares had been issued as a result of option exercises and restricted share issuances and 1,776,892 ordinary shares reserved for issuance upon exercise of stock options and vesting of restricted stock units granted under our Equity Incentive Plan.
+As of September 30, 2024, 5,429,139 ordinary shares available for future grants, subject to a sublimit applicable to the award of restricted shares or awards denominated in stock units.
+As of December 3, 2024, there were outstanding options to purchase an aggregate of 1,175,211 ordinary shares at exercise prices ranging from \$48.18 to \$92.00 per share and 615,991 shares are subject to outstanding restricted stock units.